 Monthly paid employees receive one paid personal holiday per calendar year.

 Vacation and sick time off credit for previous Washington state employment

 Learn how to donate or receive paid leave through the Shared Leave Program, which helps employees financially manage work absences caused by a severe, extraordinary, or life- threatening health crisis or other qualifying circumstance.

-Learn about the sick leave cash-out program
+Learn about the sick time off attendance incentive program

 Leave available to birth mothers for prenatal and postpartum medical needs